tensorflow/community/rfcs/20210119-determinism.md

 The lack of determinism in certain ops prevents companies from launching products using models developed in TF.
 For a subset of these industries having deterministic behavior is a regulatory requirement.

-In addition, deterministic ops increases model velocity development by reducing noise, while also simplifying the debugging workflow.
+In addition, deterministic functionality, enabled by deterministic ops, increases model velocity development by reducing noise, while also simplifying the debugging workflow.

 ## Design Proposal